imnublet/imnublet.github.io/_posts/2019-02-4-My-First-Discord-Bot.md

 ## Bot commands
 `,ouija` Ask the magical eightball a question, and see how it responds.
 `,kys` Please don't joke about suicide.
 Mental health issues are not a joke.
-`"xd" is a blacklisted word` please refrain from using such vulgar language
+`"xd" is a blacklisted word` please refrain from using such vulgar language.
+The bot wil mention the user which used the word, and call them out for retard.